Cong just like elephant, has one teeth to show off, other to chew: Nadda | Politics

 ''During the Congress tenure, 2,155 people died, 2,004 security personnel lost their lives and 1,300 people were kidnapped in Bodo areas.
 When the BJP came, the Bodo agreement was signed, 4,000 assault rifles were surrendered and 2,300 cadres laid down arms,'' he claimed.

-Nadda accused the Congress of ''latkana (hanging), atkana (stalling) and bhatkana (misleading)'' people on development projects, ''which have been cleared after the BJP formed government in Assam''.
+Nadda accused the Congress of ''latkana (delaying), atkana (stalling) and bhatkana (misleading)'' people on development projects, ''which have been cleared after the BJP formed government in Assam''.

 During BJP's tenure, land pattas (deeds) were given to 3.3 lakh people, 135 mobile medical units were set up for tea gardens, Rs 1,000 crore allocated for welfare of such areas, Bogibeel bridge over Brahmaputra was completed and Rs 8,000 crore gas royalty was provided, he said.